KIPAC/StatisticalMethods/doc/GettingStarted.md

 ## <a name="gitnote"></a>Guidelines for Keeping Notebooks in Git

-This section is mainly a reminder for us, but might also be useful information for those hoping to avoid conflicts when git pulling and pushing.
+This section is mainly a reminder for us, but might also be useful information for those hoping to avoid conflicts when git pulling (eg from the base repo) and pushing (to your fork).

 Jupyter notebooks are fundamentally a text-based format, and thus relatively straightforward to difference between versions.
 This breaks down when graphics are embedded within a notebook, however.
 In general, cell outputs are more difficult to difference than "clean" notebooks, although purely text outputs shouldn't be too bad.